PTEN c.493_496del, p.Gly165Ter

 BP5 (Not Applied) Strength Modified

-According to standard ACMG guidelines, the rule for BP5 is: "Supporting: Variant found in a case with an alternate molecular basis for disease."
-The evidence for this variant shows: no alternate molecular basis reported.
+According to VCEP guidelines, the rule for BP5 is: "Supporting Strength: Variant found in a case with an alternate molecular basis for disease."
+The evidence for this variant shows: no alternate molecular basis is reported.
 Therefore, this criterion is not applied.

 BP6